jsqu99/spree_flexi_variants/README.md

 Version Notes
 =============
-The master branch is currently not functioning correct as we've just begun attempting to integrate with the deface work in spree edge.
+The master branch has just been updated to work with edge spree (deface)

 See the pre-deface-stable branch for a working spree 0.60.x version

 SpreeFlexiVariants
 ==================